mlrun/demos/getting-started.md

 ### Managed Environment

-Iguazio is offering several pre-configured clusters in the cloud.
-Send an email to <hackathon@iguazio.com> if you wish to request access to such cluster.
-Supply is limited with first-come-first-served, so hurry up if you require this cluster. refer to [**the Iguazio documentation**](https://www.iguazio.com/docs/latest-release/) for more information
+We have set up several pre-configured clusters on Azure cloud, if you would like access to such a cluster, send us an email to <hackathon@iguazio.com>.
+Supply is limited with first-come-first-served, so hurry up if you require this cluster.
+Refer to [**the documentation**](https://www.iguazio.com/docs/latest-release/) for more information.

 </details>